Distance: Overall 15.2 miles (24.5 km). Day 1 – 8.2 miles (13.2 km). Day 2 – 7.0 miles (11.3 km).

 - 10.9 mi – Turn right onto Catlett Mountain Trail and go 230 feet, then turn left onto Hannah Run Trail.

-- 13.4 mi – Turn right onto Nicholson Hollow Trail
+- 13.4 mi – Turn left onto Nicholson Hollow Trail

 - 13.6 mi – Continue straight on Nicholson Hollow Trail at the intersection with Hot Mountain-Short Mountain.
 At this point, you’ve completed the “loop” part of the hike.